mihaeu/cosmere/README.md

   "user": "YOUR_USERNAME",
   "pass": "YOUR_PASSWORD",
   "cachePath": "build",
   "prefix": "This document is automatically generated.
-Please don't edit it directly!", "pages": [
+Please don't edit it directly!", "addToc": true,
+  "pages": [
     {
       "pageId": "1234567890",